EventStore/EventStore/docs/usage-telemetry.md

 # Usage telemetry

-Starting from version 23.10 LTS, EventStoreDB includes a telemetry feature, which collects anonymous aggregated usage data, and sends it to Event Store from time to time.
-Telemetry data helps us to understand how our product is used by our users, so we can make the product better.
+Starting with version 23.10 LTS, EventStoreDB has introduced a telemetry feature.
+This collects anonymous, aggregated usage statistics and sends them periodically to Event Store.
+Telemetry data helps us refine and improve our product based on real usage patterns.

 ## What is usage telemetry